pushpath/pushpath-cli/README.md

 The project is still in early development stages.
 I’ve only been working on it for about 3 weeks as of this writing (9/Jan/2014)

+### I found some English errors on the web site or in the documentation

+Our apology for that.
+English is not the mother tong of the main author.
+And he didn't work enough at school at english subjects, he used to skip classes :).
+However, he will be very happy to receive your help to fix English errors.

 ### License

 Code licensed under [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0)